catalyst-cooperative/pudl/docs/index.rst

 these validations are described in the :mod:`pudl.validate` module.
 They check things
 like:

-* The heat content of various fuel types are within expected bounds.
+* The heat content of various fuel types is within expected bounds.
-* Coal ash, moisture, mercury, sulfur etc. content are within expected bounds
+* Coal ash, moisture, mercury, sulfur, etc. content are within expected bounds
 * Generator heat rates and capacity factors are realistic for the type of prime mover being reported.